stephan1373/eNMS/docs/source/automation/workflow_data.md

     set_var("iteration_device", devices, section="pools", device=device.name)
     get_var("iteration_device", section="pools", device=device.name)

+### Update an object property: `try_set`

+`try_set` can be called to update an object's property and commit it to the database.
+If the commit fails for any reason (database unavailable, deadlock, etc.), `try_set` will automatically roll back and attempt to commit again.
+The number of retries is configured in database.json.

+- The first argument of try_set is the SQLAlchemy object to update.
+- The second argument is the name of the property to update (as a string).
+- The third argument is the value of that property.

+Examples:

+    try_set(service, "status", "Running")
+    try_set(device, "operating_system", "EOS")

 ### Retrieving Links and neighboring Devices: `get_neighbors()`

 The user can retrieve the list of links to and from the target device